PHANTOM-DEV1/phantom-deployer/README.md

 sudo apt-get update && sudo apt-get install -y jq
 ```

-## Detailed Guide

-Follow this [full guide](https://blog.ark.io/ark-deployer-setup-guide-c10825ebb0e4) to get the best out of your Bridgechain.

 ## Quick setup with Vagrant
 Deploy a bridgechain and explorer within its own Vagrant setup.
 This requires vagrant version 2 and up.